 - Send or receive 250 emails

 - Send or receive 375,000 WhatsApp messages (text only)

 Deciding on whether 250MB is right for you is completely dependent on what you use your phone for.
 As you can see, if you like to watch videos or films on your phone, you wouldn’t be able to do this for very long.
 However, if you only use your device for sending WhatsApp messages, you almost have an unlimited amount!

 How much is 1GB of data?

-- Watch Netflix standard definition movies for 1 hour and 20 minutes
+- Watch Netflix in standard definition for one hour and 20 minutes

-- Listen to high-quality music on Spotify or TIDAL for 8 hours
+- Listen to high-quality music on Spotify or TIDAL for eight hours

 - Play online real-time multiplayer games for 10 days